janko/rodauth-rails/README.md

 </ul>
 ```

-These links are fully functional, feel free to visit them and interact with the
+These routes are fully functional, feel free to visit them and interact with the
 pages.
 The templates that ship with Rodauth aim to provide a complete
 authentication experience, and the forms use [Bootstrap] markup.

-Let's also load the account record for authenticated requests and expose it via
-`#current_account`:
+### Current account

+To be able to fetch currently authenticated account, let's define a
+`#current_account` method that fetches the account id from session and
+retrieves the corresponding account record:

 ```rb
 # app/controllers/application_controller.rb